dart-lang/site-www/src/codelabs/dart-cheatsheet_migrated.md

 }
 ```

-This example uses the `late` annotation to indicate that `x` and `y` will
+This example uses the `late` annotation to indicate that `x` and `y` are
-be initalized later in the named constructor.
+initialized before they're used.

 To use a named constructor, invoke it using its full name: